mikro-orm/mikro-orm/docs/docs/identity-map.md

 Sometimes you may prefer to just ensure the method is executed inside a request context, and reuse the existing context if available.
 You can use the `@EnsureRequestContext()` decorator here, it behaves exactly like the `@CreateRequestContext`, but only creates new context if necessary, reusing the existing one if possible.

 ## `@Transactional()` decorator

 If you want to ensure that the method runs within a transaction scope, use `@Transactional()` decorator.

-You can provide the same callback that can be used in `@CreateRequestContext()` decorator as `context` option, which means you can specify the context in which the transaction begins.
-The function are performed within a new transaction context, and upon function completion, flush and commit are automatically executed.
+You can provide the same callback that can be used in the `@CreateRequestContext()` decorator via the `context` option, allowing you to handle the injection of the EntityManager in non-standard scenarios.
+The function is executed within a new transaction context, and upon completion, flush and commit are automatically executed.
 This decorator can also be used in a nested manner.

-For more details about transactions, check the document on [Transactions](./transactions).
+For more details about transactions, check the [Transactions section](./transactions).

 ## Why is Request Context needed?